• Skip to primary navigation

 • You’ll be busy looking after your babies but don’t forget to look after yourself too.
 Try to eat a balanced diet and drink enough.
 Get as much rest as possible, and sleep whenever your babies sleep.

-• Looking after your babies will be a full-time job for quite a while so expect to do only the absolute minimum of housework.
+• Looking after your babies will be a full-time job for quite a while so expect to do only the absolute minimum of other tasks.

 Other sources of practical help